Faculty Research & Labs

 Ph.D., Harvard University

-My current research focuses on four broad questions in the area of autism/ASD and related neurodevelopmental disorders: (1) What are the early brain and behavioral risk signs for ASD before the onset of the disorder?
-(2) Can we assess variability in ‘mirror neuron system’ functioning in toddlers and preschoolers with ASD and will a brief targeted intervention lead to changes in both electrophysiological and behavioral markers of the MNS; (3) Why do about one-quarter of all children with ASD fail to acquire spoken language? and (4) Can we develop novel, efficient, language outcome measures that can be used in the context of clinical and interventions trials.
-These research programs involve collaborations with colleagues at BU and at neighboring universities and all involve a range of methods covering brain and behavioral development.
+Our research focuses on 5 questions (1) What are the early brain and behavioral risk signs for ASD before the onset of the disorder?
+(2) Can we assess variability in ‘mirror neuron system’ functioning in toddlers and preschoolers with ASD and will a brief targeted intervention lead to changes in neural and behavioral markers of the MNS; (3) Why do about one-quarter of all children with ASD fail to acquire spoken language?
+(4) How do sensory symptoms impact the transition to adulthood for ASD youth? and (5) Can we develop novel, efficient, language and social communication outcome measures that can be used in the context of clinical and interventions trials.
+These research programs involve collaborations with colleagues at BU, UCLA and at neighboring universities and involve a range of methods covering brain and behavioral functioning.

 AMANDA TARULLO (Developmental Science)